maatthc/qmk_layers_app_companion/README.md

 Build your own layouts using [KLE](http://www.keyboard-layout-editor.com) or [KLE NG](https://editor.keyboard-tools.xyz/) - you can find json examples on the [Miryoku QMK repo](https://github.com/manna-harbour/miryoku/tree/master/data/layers/) or use [mine](https://github.com/maatthc/miryoku_qmk/tree/miryoku/data/layers).

-KLE NG is recommended, as it has more features and is actively maintained.
+**KLE NG** is recommended, as it has more features and is actively maintained.
 It also allows you to export the layout in a higher resolution: change the Zoom to 200% and export the PNG.

-At KLE, use the "Upload JSON" button in the "Raw data" tab to upload the examples.
+At **KLE**, use the "Upload JSON" button in the "Raw data" tab to upload the examples.

 Once you are done editing, download the PNG files, copy it to the `assets` folder, rename it properly and update the config file.